 The Best Remedies To Keep Your Nose Healthy

 The nose may be the ultimate body part we take for granted, and the first to make itself known when something's even minorly awry.
 Dust, allergens, heat, cold, humidity, bacteria, viruses—our noses protect us from a world of onslaughts every day, and sneezing, runniness, congestion, and sinus pain are some of the body's most urgent alarms.
-The Remedy asked experts to tell us the best remedies to keep your nose healthy and working as it should, no matter the season, weather, or environment.
+Eat This, Not That!
+Health asked experts to tell us the best remedies to keep your nose healthy and working as it should, no matter the season, weather, or environment.

 "Using over-the-counter nasal saline is a great way keep nasal lining clean and healthy," says Michael Lerner, MD, a Yale Medicine laryngologist (a.k.a. ear, nose and throat physician).
 "This rinses away mucus, allergens, and addresses dryness which can sometimes lead to nosebleeds and nasal discomfort."